Skip main navigation

 12.3.1 Eligibility

-All Adult Program participants are required to meet general eligibility requirements, including age, authorization to work in the United States, and Selective Service registration, when applicable.
+All Adult Program participants are required to meet general eligibility requirements, including age, and Selective Service registration, when applicable.

 These criteria must be documented as outlined below: